-Farm incomes 'may halve' after Brexit
+Farm profits 'may halve' after Brexit

 'Dramatic immediate impact'

-Currently the CAP gives UK farmers £3.1bn a year which, on the face of it, will disappear after Brexit, though the UK government has guaranteed to maintain "overall" farm subsidies or payments at the same level until 2022.
+The CAP gives UK farmers £3.1bn a year which, on the face of it, will disappear after Brexit, though the UK government has guaranteed to maintain "overall" farm subsidies or payments at the same level until 2022.

-AHDB, which is a statutory body funded by a levy on the agricultural industry, said Brexit would inevitably have a "dramatic immediate impact" on farm sectors which rely most on subsidies for their profits.
+AHDB, a statutory body funded by a levy on the agricultural industry, said Brexit would inevitably have a "dramatic immediate impact" on farm sectors that rely most on subsidies.

 The effects of Brexit will not be uniform, though, and the position will be complex, depending on the sector and scenario being modelled.